storybuilder-org/StoryCAD/ROADMAP.md

 ## Ongoing and Deferred Issues

 Some of these are unresolved issues, others, we've deferrred due to lack of manpower.
-They're all on our plate.
+These are things we think will make StoryBuilder feature complete, although we don't think that's the end of StoryBuilder development, but rather mark the place where you our users tell us what features you want.

 ### Sidebar index for StoryBuilder User Manual